rgalanakis/robgforpps/_pages/one-city.md

 Did you know that 30% of car trips during Portland’s rush hour are trips to and from school?
 And that the majority of students are driven to school?

+{% include policy-proposal.html slug="transportation" text="Reduce bussing needs to get better school start times." %}

+Did you know that school start times are determined by the costs and availability of bussing?

+Elementary schools start too early, at 8am.
+Middle schools start too late, at 9:15am.
+School start times are *entirely* a transportation issue.

+Aside from the broad impacts, cconsider how inequitable the current regime is: bus riders are disproportionately lower-income, and in many cases kids are sitting on the bus for 40+ minutes for what would be a 10-minute bike ride.
+What would you give for 30 minutes of extra sleep and 10 minutes of exercise for your kid each morning?

+If individual schools could "opt in" to alternative transportation schemes, like daily Bike Buses that cover certain bus stops, we could speed up bus routes, and potentially eliminate entire routes (the bus could serve a different school, pushing back pickup times so kids can sleep in more).

+The need to provide yellow school buses is defined in state code, but changing it to allow exceptions would not cost any money.

-{% include policy-proposal.html slug="transportation" text="All home-to-school transportation should be the responsibility of the Transportation Director, and they should be evaluated on reduction of car trips at neighborhood schools." %}
+{% include policy-proposal.html slug="transportation" text="All transportation should be the responsibility of the Transportation Director, and they should be evaluated on reduction of car trips at neighborhood schools." %}

-But home-to-school transportation is not under the purview of anyone at PPS.
+But non-bus transportation is not under the purview of anyone at PPS.
 Schools need to be on the hook for increasing the numbers of kids walking and biking to school, which impacts carbon emissions, health, land use, enrollment, and will make significant impacts on educational achievement.